IBM/prompt-declaration-language/README.md

 ```
 {
-    "title": "Hello world with a constraint",
+    "description": "Hello world with a constraint",
     "prompts": [
         "Hello,",
         {